Date: 2 December 2015. Waterproof 8 Gauge Butt Connectors (make your

 online I opted to make my own.
 These are inexpensive, easy to make

 and work well.
-Here's how I do it on my boat.
+Here is how I make these onboard my Seaweed.

 *Butt connectors join two pieces